shendrix07/sunmoontide/README.md

 1. Following the links/tips above, find your NOAA tide station of interest, and download the Annual TXT format of the published tide tables.
 It must be the TXT format, not PDF or XML.
 Make sure it is the *ANNUAL* tide tables and not the 2-day predictions.

-2. Move the file into the folder where calendar_maker.py and associated files located.
-Rename it to a filename that contains no spaces.
-It doesn’t need to have a file extension, though .txt can be handy.
+2. Move the file into the directory where the unzipped package (a folder named "calendar") is located.
+Rename the NOAA input file to a filename that contains no spaces.
+It doesn’t need to have a file extension, though .txt can be handy if you want to open it up easily to look at it yourself.

-3. Open a terminal, cd into the aforementioned folder, and run calendar\_maker.py (either `python calendar_maker.py` or `python3 calendar_maker.py` depending on your defaults).
+3. Open a terminal and cd into the aforementioned directory.
+You are in the right place if `ls` shows you a directory named `calendar` and a file called your_filename (whatever you named it).
+Now run calendar your_filename (either `python calendar <NOAA_input_filename` or `python3 calendar <NOAA_input_filename>` depending on your defaults).

 --------
 ### If NOAA file format changes:

-Procedures that will probably need revision are @@@@@@, @@@@@@, and @@@@@.
-The calendar maker was designed to constrain all input-format-dependent routines to these procedures.
-Generally speaking, the input just needs to a. allow some way to set all the station metadata attributes - placename, latitude/longitude coordinates, etc.; and b. contain a time series of high/low tide magnitude predictions.
+Procedures that will probably need revision are in the tides.py module.
+Search for `&**&` to find places that I believe will need to be updated if the NOAA annual tide prediction text file format changes significantly.
+Generally speaking, the input just needs to contain a time series of high/low tide magnitude predictions for the entire year.

 ---------